100 Notable alumni of

 -

-Joanna Mucha is a Polish liberal politician, economist, member of the Polish Sejm, academic teacher, doctor of economics and from 17 November 2011 to November 2012 Minister of Sport and Tourism of Poland in the government of Donald Tusk.
-In 2001 she graduated from University of Warsaw.
+Joanna Mucha is a Polish liberal politician, economist, member of the Polish Sejm, academic teacher, doctor of economics She served as Minister of Sport and Tourism from 2011 to 2013 in the Second Cabinet of Donald Tusk.
+She also served as Deputy Minister of National Education from 2023 to 2025. in the Third Cabinet of Donald Tusk.
+In 2001 she graduated from the University of Warsaw.

 -